devanshithakar12/WhatTheHack/xxx-SpeechToText/Student/Challenge-01.md

 *For example:*

 When setting up an IoT device, it is important to understand how 'thingamajigs' work.
 Thingamajigs are a key part of every IoT device and ensure they are able to communicate properly with edge servers.
 Thingamajigs require IP addresses to be assigned to them by a server and thus must have unique MAC addresses.
 In this challenge, you will get hands on with a thingamajig and learn how one is configured.

+We want to make sure that the data is in the right format before we use it to train the model.
+We have two types of data given to us: audio (.wav) and text (.json).
+The audio data is split into caller and agent files.
+We will be working with just the caller files in this hack.
+The human transcriptions for the caller files are nested within each json file.
+In this challenge, you will prepare the audio and text data for the later challenges.

 ## Description